Post Nasal Drip: Symptoms,Causes,effects & Treatment

 Post nasal Drip: Causes and Treatment

-Today, let us discuss a widespread problem—mucus dripping at the back of the neck, which we call postnasal drip.
-We can say that every second or third patient comes in with a nasal drip if we analyze it.
+In this video, Dr. Raman Abrol, ENT Specialist, talks about Post nasal drip.
+Mucus dripping at the back of the neck, which we call postnasal drip, is a widespread problem.
+We can say that every second or third patient comes in with a nasal drip if we analyse it.

-In this, the patient experiences continuous drip, and it can be alarming for some sensitive patients.
-This might happen at night while sleeping.
-The patients often complain that they think there is something stuck in their throats.
+Patients experience continuous drip, and it can be alarming for some sensitive patients.
+It might happen at night while sleeping.
+The patients often complain that they think something is inside their throats.

 Postnasal drip treatment

 For long-term medication, the anti-allergy treatment can be pills or spray form.
-These patients need these medications from 6 weeks to 2 months for the nasal drip to be cured.
-These patients are also put on antireflux therapy along with the treatment.
-And also, an allergy test should be done to find out what is causing the allergy.
+For a complete cure, patients need these medications from 6 weeks to 2 months.
+Doctors also recommend antireflux therapy along with the treatment.
+And also, doctors do perform an allergy test to find out what is causing the allergy.

 Other methods of treatment:

 There are surgical procedures as well.
 Surgery is the last resort if long-term medication and nasal washes fail.